andrew/ultimate-awesome/README.md

 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [events](https://github.com/learn-anything/events) - Awesome events.
 - [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
+- [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.
 - [awesome-finetuning](https://github.com/mmarius/awesome-finetuning) - A curated list of resources on fine-tuning language models.